Large undersea earthquake strikes in the Caribbean | DW | 28.01.2020

-In Havana, residents were evacuated out of buildings when the city was rattled by quake, which was also felt in the cities of Guantanamo, Santiago de Cuba and Cienfuegos.
+In Cuba's capital Havana, residents were evacuated out of buildings when the city was rattled by the quake (pictured), which was also felt in Guantanamo, Santiago de Cuba and Cienfuegos.

 -